Thebreak35/conda-jupyter-script/README.md

 - ssh to remote machine and clone this repository `git clone https://github.com/Thebreak35/conda-jupyter-script`
 - `cd conda-jupyter-script`
-- Install the conda environment (Skip this if you had execute this command) `sh installation-script.sh`
+- Install the conda environment (Skip this if you had execute this command) `sh installation-script.sh`.
+Create a password for Jupyter notebook.
-- Activate conda environment and run Jupyter notebook `sh remote-machine.sh` You'll see token from remote machine.
-Copy the token to login from your local machine.
+- Activate conda environment and run Jupyter notebook `sh remote-machine.sh`

 *Local machine*
-- Run this following command `ssh -N -L localhost:8889:localhost:8888`
+- Run this following command `ssh -N -L localhost:8889:localhost:8888 your-remote-user@your-remote-machine`
-- Open your web browser and type a URL `localhost:8889` You need the token from previous step to login.
+- Open your web browser and type a URL `localhost:8889` You need the password you created from previous step to login.

 ## Installation